Sass and SCSS in Compass Applications

 To create a File Watcher

-- In the Settings/Preferences dialog (⌘,), and then click File Watchers under Tools.
-The File Watchers page that opens, shows the list of File Watchers that are already configured in the project.
+In the Settings/Preferences dialog (⌘,), click File Watchers under Tools.
+The File Watchers page that opens shows the list of already configured File Watchers.

 Click or press ⌘N. Depending on the tool you are going to use, choose the compass sass or compass scss predefined template from the list.
 The New Watcher dialog opens.

 In the Program text box, specify the path to the

 Type the path manually or click Browse and choose the file location in the dialog box that opens.

 Compiling the code

 When you open a file, AppCode checks whether an applicable file watcher is available in the current project.
 If such file watcher is configured but disabled, AppCode displays a pop-up window that informs you about the configured file watcher and suggests to enable it.

 If an applicable file watcher is configured and enabled in the current project, AppCode starts it automatically upon the event specified in the New Watcher dialog.